mokagio/mokacoding/metallo/src/posts/2015-05-05-expecta-custom-matchers.md

 The first step is creating an `EXPMatchers` category named after the new matcher: `EXPMatchers+beAFruit`.

+We are now going to look at the code step by step, you can always check the example repo to see the entire [header](https://github.com/mokacoding/expecta-plugin-example/blob/6f18f0ea17976e376fa55feea2006bb52b3671dd/expecta-plugins-exampleTests/EXPMatchers%2BbeAFruit.h) and [implementation](https://github.com/mokacoding/expecta-plugin-example/blob/6f18f0ea17976e376fa55feea2006bb52b3671dd/expecta-plugins-exampleTests/EXPMatchers%2BbeAFruit.m).

 In the `.h` we'll define the signature of our matcher using the `EXPMatcherInterface` macro, which expects the matcher name and a list of arguments.

 ```objc